 Lots of presumptions about Angkor Wat were dispelled today.
 Our guide was very good and his English and knowledge was spot on.
 The area around Siem Reap is riddled with many, many temple complexes.
 Most of them are huge, and measured in sq kilometres!
 Angkor Wat was the first and most well known that we visited, and is as impressive as its reputation.
 It is surrounded by a huge moat, making any photo picturesque.
-To discover the site took us 3 hours and if the temperature hade been more reasonable we could have spent all day there.
+To discover the site took us 3 hours and if the temperature had been more reasonable we could have spent all day there.
 The next temple was not quite as large but equally impressive.
 To reach it we drove on for another fifteen minutes passing a variety of temples and complexes of differing sizes and dilapidation.

 It was pointed out to us that a lot of renovation is being done on most of the temples.
-France, China, Japan, Germany etc. have all bagged one or more and funding their rebuilding.
+France, China, Japan, Germany etc. have all bagged one or more and funded their rebuilding.
 The UK is sponsoring none.

-The second temple took just over and hour to wander from the East Gate to the West Gate and from there we gratefully glided into the carpark of an air-conditioned restaurant.
-The guide suggested my meal and what a good choice, it was quite like a Thai Green curry but served in a fresh coconut and a perfect compliment to the icy beer that soon followed it.
+The second temple took just over an hour to wander from the East Gate to the West Gate and from there we gratefully glided into the carpark of an air-conditioned restaurant.
+The guide suggested my meal and what a good choice, it was quite like a Thai Green curry but served in a fresh coconut and a perfect complement to the icy beer that soon followed it.
 Sue stuck with the tried and tested sweet and sour chicken stir fry with rice.

-We visited two temples in the afternoon, The first being in a scene from ‘Raiders of the Lost Ark’, a film our guide had seen many times and is presently in the throws of being renovated (by the French), though the twisted snake like tree roots as seen in many documentaries and magazines are being left in situ.
+We visited two temples in the afternoon, The first being in a scene from ‘Raiders of the Lost Ark’, a film our guide had seen many times and is presently in the throes of being renovated (by the French), though the twisted snake-like tree roots as seen in many documentaries and magazines are being left in situ.
 We photographed Angelina Jolie’s tree and saw all the little holes in the centre room of the temple that once held hundreds of huge precious gems.
 Long since disappeared.

-Our final temple contained many faces and was impressive because of the carvings depicting battle scenes and life of the various cultures that occupied the site over the centuries.
-All the complexes at one time or another changed from being Buddhist or Hindu and vice versa, each change reeking havoc on the previous culture’s carvings.
+Our final temple contained many faces and was impressive because of the carvings depicting battle scenes and the life of the various cultures that occupied the site over the centuries.
+All the complexes at one time or another changed from being Buddhist or Hindu and vice versa, each change wreaking havoc on the previous culture’s carvings.

 Returning to the hotel we changed and at 6.30 made our way back to the restaurant.
 Good as his word we had a table to the side and in front of the stage.
-Most of the room was already occupied by Asians already dining.
+Most of the room was already occupied by Asians dining.
 We later discovered that they were all Korean.
-Still in experimental mode I tried every dish that I had not seen before and all were acceptable to excellent.
+Still, in experimental mode, I tried every dish that I had not seen before and all were acceptable to excellent.
 Some of the Korean dishes (they were all named in English as well as foreign) were a bit of a challenge, I should have remembered that from when we visited the country a few years ago!
 Sue stuck mostly to Thai (chicken!)